-Eniola Dawodu's new textile work, IRAN SI IRAN (2019), created during her CAI artist residency, will be featured in the second exhibition of Punctures at Squeaky Wheel Film & Media Arts Center Nov.
+Eniola Dawodu's new textile work, IRAN SI IRAN (2019), created during her CAI artist residency, was featured in the second exhibition of Punctures at Squeaky Wheel Film & Media Arts Center Nov.
 22-Dec.
 21, 2019.

 Eniola Dawodu is a British-born Nigerian based between Dakar, Senegal and Brooklyn, NY.
 She is engaged in the cultural archiving of memories, methods, and magic concerning West African textiles and aesthetics of style + self-presentation.
 Her research and creative practice privilege traditional dress practice, its motif and methodology, as potent conduits for cross-generational communication, situated in the liminal and powerfully charged with legacy and history.
 With reverence to foremothers, Dawodu reimagines garments of power as masques within which space is held for the latent narratives of ancestral African experiences.
 In alliance with master artisans via ancient techniques, past and present-day collapse into cross-dimensional expression.
 Woven memoirs unite; a foundation upon which truths are embroidered.